Who is this Guide for?

 Residents must upload their Capstone to the ProQuest ETD system by the date established by their program, which can be found in the Ed.L.D.
 Capstone Handbook.

 In general, residents will upload a final version of their Capstone to the ProQuest ETD system only after they receive final approval from their Capstone Committee.
-Final approval will come after defense and after post-defense revisions have been incorporated and reviewed by the Capstone Committee.
+Final approval will come after defense and after any post-defense revisions have been incorporated and reviewed by the Capstone Committee.
 This typically occurs in late April and early May.

 Overview of Submission Process